capactio/capact/docs/proposal/20210114-hub-manifests-lifecycle.md

-# OCH Content Lifecycle
+# Hub Manifests Lifecycle

 Created on 2021-01-14 by Paweł Kosiec ([@pkosiec](https://github.com/pkosiec)).

 ## Overview

-This document describes way, how to achieve zero-downtime content synchronization between Git repository, where the OCF manifests are stored, and the OCH graph database.
+This document describes way, how to achieve zero-downtime content synchronization between Git repository, where the OCF manifests are stored, and the Hub graph database.

 <!-- toc -->